taocpp/config/doc/All-Config-Functions.md

 ## parse

-The `parse` value extension parses the given string as a single config value just "as if" the config file contained the string instead of the invocation of `parse`.
+The `parse` function parses the given string as a single config value just "as if" the config file contained the string instead of the invocation of `parse`.

 #### Example taoCONFIG Input File